-Allocation information will be sent out on 1st March 2021 for secondary school placements or 16th April 2021 for primary school placements.
+Allocation information will be sent out on 1st March 2022 for secondary school placements or 19th April 2022 (next working day after 16th April) for primary school placements.

 Allocations and acceptances for online applications

 If you applied online and requested an email this will be automatically sent to you, on the above date, with details of your child's allocated school.